Sasuke Uchiha: In Part II

-After two-and-a-half years of training, Sasuke absorbs Orochimaru before he can possess his younger body.
+After two-and-a-half years of training, Sasuke absorbs Orochimaru's power before he can possess his younger body.
 Following this, Sasuke forms Team Hebi to find Itachi.
-Itachi and Sasuke fight and Itachi dies at the climax of the battle from an illness.
-Sasuke then meets Tobi, Itachi's superior, who reveals that Itachi killed the Uchiha clan under orders from Konohagakure and spared Sasuke out of love rather than contempt.
+Itachi and Sasuke fight and Itachi dies at the climax of the battle from an illness after he cured Sasuke from Cursed Seal.
+Sasuke then meets Tobi, Itachi's superior, who reveals that Itachi killed the Uchiha clan under orders from the Leaf High Council member Danzo Shimura and spared Sasuke out of love rather than contempt.
 Sasuke rejoins Hebi — which he renames Taka — and declares his intention to destroy his former village in retribution.
 Due to his brother's death, Sasuke's Sharingan has evolved into a Mangekyo Sharingan (万華鏡写輪眼, Mangekyō Sharingan), giving him powerful new techniques.
-After he agrees to work temporarily for Tobi's terrorist organization, Akatsuki, Sasuke becomes a criminal.
-He kills Danzo Shimura — a mastermind of the Uchiha massacre and the acting Hokage, the leader of Konohagakure, at the time.
+After he agrees to work temporarily for Tobi's terrorist organization, Akatsuki, Sasuke becomes a rouge ninja and criminal.
+He kills Danzo, the now acting Hokage with Tobi's aid.
 Sasuke is confronted by his former Team 7 colleagues, and Naruto challenges him to a death match.

-Sasuke initially prepares to fight Naruto but instead decides to protect Konohagakure after he encounters the re-animated bodies of Itachi and the First Hokage.
+Sasuke initially prepares to fight Naruto but instead decides to protect Konohagakure after he encounters the re-animated bodies of Itachi and the First Hokage Hashirama Senju.
 He rejoins Team 7 and fights the Ten-Tails monster that is controlled by the masterminds behind Akatsuki.
 Sasuke inherits the Rinnegan — a legendary eye technique — from the spirit of the Sage of the Six Paths Hagoromo Otsutsuki, the Founder of Shinobi.
 Team 7 fights and seals an ancient being called Kaguya Otsutsuki — Hagoromo's mother — who created the Ten-Tails.
-Sasuke then fights Naruto alone to settle their village's future; when he loses his left arm, Sasuke surrenders and reconciles with Naruto.
+Sasuke then fights Naruto alone to settle their village's future; when he loses his left arm, Sasuke admits his defeat and reconciles with Naruto.
 Sasuke then destroys Akatsuki's illusion placed on mankind with his Rinnegan.
-He is pardoned for his crimes by Kakashi — the current Hokage — and decides to travel the world in search of redemption.
+He is pardoned for his crimes by Kakashi — the current Sixth Hokage — and decides to travel the world in search of redemption.
 Before leaving, he says farewell to both Sakura and Naruto with gratitude.
-By the end of the manga, having briefly returned to the village, Sasuke is revealed to have married Sakura who is raising their daughter Sarada.
+By the end of the manga, having briefly returned to the village, Sasuke is revealed to have married Sakura who is raising their daughter Sarada Uchiha.